 Alaska Communications Sued for Overtime and Wage Violations

-In November 2011, the Alaska Department of Labor and Workforce Development made a determination that the plaintiff was not an exempt employee and was entitled to overtime pay but the company refused to follow the department’s determination.
+However, the state of Alaska Labor Laws have stepped in.
+In November 2011, the Alaska Department of Labor and Workforce Development made a determination that the plaintiff was not an exempt employee and was entitled to overtime pay, but the company refused to follow the department’s determination.
 The suit seeks to recover overtime pay for all employees who worked in a sales or marketing position for Alaska Communications.

 * The Department of Labor under the Obama Administration increased this salary amount to $913 per week effective 12/1/2016; however, this increase was blocked by a court ruling.
 The Trump Administration is now reconsidering these changes and appears to favor a lower minimum salary amount.
 Please see this page for the latest updates.